pinglab-utils/APIcard/docs/nih-genomic-data-commons.md

 ### Use Cases:

-- Data Exploration and Retrieval – Gather genomic data from patients of a certain cancer type on the [Repository page](https://portal.gdc.cancer.gov/) repository or through the above APIs.
+- Data Exploration and Retrieval – Gather genomic data from patients of a certain cancer type on the [Repository page](https://portal.gdc.cancer.gov/) or through the above APIs.
 - Clinical Comparison – Compare clinical characteristics of specified groups of patients on the [Analysis page](https://portal.gdc.cancer.gov/analysis).

 ### Tutorial: